vahid-g/query-optimization/README.md

 # query-optimization

-Experimental code for optimizing top-k join queries using reinforcement learning techniques.
+Experimental code for optimizing top-k join queries using reinforcement learning and bandit algorithms.